ETM2097/Advent-of-Code-2025/README.md

 - `include/`: Contains any additional headers or libraries used in the implementation.
 - `data/`: Contains the input data files used for testing the implementation.

 In the next section we will highlight the days that we consider more relevant in terms of data structures and algorithms used.
-But we will encourage you to check the `root Readme.md` of each day for more details about the implementation and the approach used.
+But we will encourage you to check the `root Readme.md` of each day for more details about the implementation and the approach used, as we discuss time complexities and comparissons.
+Please, check the `Readme.md`of each folder as well as there is extra information about the implementation that you may find interesting or helpful.

 ## Days chosen for presentation
-We had a lot of fun developing the code for the challenges, but we decided to present the following days as were the ones that made us really develop our skills and knowledge about data structures and algorithms:
+ We had a lot of fun developing the code for the challenges, but the main motivation that made us decided to present the following days, was that these ones were the ones that made us really develop our skills and knowledge about data structures and algorithms.
+We believe that these days showcase our ability to implement and utilize advanced data structures and algorithms to solve complex problems efficiently.
+ The days that we consider more relevant for this purpose are:

 - [AoC5](AoC5) : Where whe implemented a `Tree` class and used it in order to resolve the challenge, we also chose to use `Divide and Conquer` in order to re-balance the tree.
 We would like to to check [this implementation](AoC5/src/AoC5_P1.cpp) for the tree usage example.
 Also, please check the [README](AoC5/Readme.md) of that day for more details about the implementation to check solution to the problem, and also [the balancing algorithm](AoC5/Readme.md#buildbalanced) to check the divide and conquer technique.

 - [AoC7](AoC7) : Where we implemented a `HashMap` in order to check duplicity of element efficiently ([check the implementation](AoC7/src/DynamicProgramming/AoC7_P1.cpp), and also you can check [it's description](AoC7/src/DynamicProgramming/Readme.md#AoC_P1.cpp)), and used `Dynamic Programming` in order to solve the second part of this chalenge [implementation here](AoC7/src/DynamicProgramming/AoC7_P2.cpp), as it proved to be the most efficient and straightforward way to solve it.
 Please check [this README](AoC7/src/DynamicProgramming/Readme.md#AoC7_P2.cpp) for more details about the DP with memoization implementation.

-    - **Note**: We would also to highlight that as we discussed for what was the best apporach, we designed another solution with `Graphs` and `DFS with memoization` and created a `Graph class`, which can be found [here](AoC7/src/Graphs), and also explained in [this README](AoC7/src/Graphs/Readme.md).
+    - **Note**: We would also like to highlight that while we were discussing about what was the best apporach, we designed another solution with `Graphs` and `DFS with memoization` and created a `Graph class`, which can be found [here](AoC7/src/Graphs), and also explained in [this README](AoC7/src/Graphs/Readme.md).
 You are more than welcome to check it out, even if is is not the main solution we present for this day.

 - [AoC11](AoC11) : Where we greatly improved the `HashMap` and `Graph` classes from Day 7 in order to solve more complex graph path counting problems.
 We would like to highlight that this is the last day we worked on, so we invested more time in making the code as reusable as possible.